IMAGINARY/Arnold5to15/README.md

 Contributing
 ------------

 We encourage you to add translations for new languages and to improve existing ones.
+Note that your contributions will be published under the above license.

 ### Adding a translation